its-naqvi/TrademeBDD/README.md

 At the time of writing:
 1. TradeMe Sandbox UI: Search any kind of listing isn’t working.
 I tried Motors, Jobs, Books, MarketPlace but no luck.
 So I automated those cases using TradeMe prod environment.
 2. TradeMe Sandbox API: Search Used Motor API isn’t working so just to demonstrate the authenticated API tests, I’ve utilized RetreiveWatchlist API and added a scenario in the feature file.
+3. UI Cases: Motor data provided in "ui_SearchMotor.feature" file is live data and can change.
+I'll try to keep it up to date so that scenarios can run end to end successfully.

 ### Ideal combination to run this test suite